dwshadle/florence-price-catalog/_pages/complete-works.md

 title: Complete Works Index
 permanlink: /complete-works/
 ---
-This index is under development additional works will be added.
+This index is under development, and additional works will be added.

 Works are organized by instrumentation and genre.